You Will Forget

 You will forget

-the pouring pain of a thorn prick
+The pouring pain of a thorn prick

-With a load on the head.
+With a load on the head

 You will forget

-of women losing a husband in the mines.
+The wailing in the valley of women who lost a husband in the mines

 You will forget

-The rough handshake of course palms
+The rough handshake of coarse palms

-Full of teary sorrow at the funeral.
+Full of teary sorrow at the funeral

 If you stay in comfort too long